hamza-ghufran/Journal/rules.md

 Anything worth noting down from:

+* Something which I thought I know, but do not.
 * Forums that I come across.
 * Any interesting subject being addressed at work
 * Books, PDFs, discussion etc.